Year 2:

 Organizations the Fund will support must:

 • Serve frontline communities that have been historically underserved and disproportionately impacted by climate change and environmental injustice.
+Previous grant recipients of the EJ Data Fund are eligible to apply and receive an award.

 • Aim to create a local social and/or environmental impact as defined by the applicant.